asandhu323/python-bookstore/README.md

 # python-bookstore

-A virtual bookstore coded in Python.
+Add/delete books to the store inventory, get a summary of all books in the inventory, and search for books by title, author or keyword virtual bookstore coded in Python.